Credit information sharing

 If you’re struggling to make payments, then we want to help.

-There are plenty of ways we can lend a hand.
-Just visit our Financial Help page for more information.
+There are plenty of ways we can lend a hand with financial help.

 What if you make a mistake?